sageserpent-open/NTestCaseBuilder/README.markdown

 Let's test a component that encodes text strings.
 A reverse decoding of the encoded format back to the original string is also supported.

-The encoded format will support the ability to progressively reconstruct the original string as the sequence is received; for each character occurring at least once in the original string, the reconstruction will fill in all of the occurrances of that character in the decoded string in each progressive step.
+The encoded format will support the ability to progressively reconstruct the original string as the sequence is received; for each character occurring at least once in the original string, the reconstruction will fill in all of the occurrences of that character in the decoded string in each progressive step.

 So the string, "Madam, I'm Adam" would be reconstructed as:-